 - Biodiversity and biological resources, natural and cultural heritage, and sustainable regional development.

-In this sense, it is determined to create an R&D Program for research in these thematic areas, in compliance with the Resolution of the Council of Ministers no. 15/2020, of March 27, integrating the scientific valorization of the Montesinho Natural Park and attracting research groups of international excellence to work in close cooperation with teams from Portuguese institutions.
+In this regard, an R&D Program will be created for research in these areas, in compliance with Council of Ministers Resolution No. 15/2020, of March 27, integrating the scientific enhancement of the Montesinho Natural Park and attracting internationally renowned research groups to work in close cooperation with teams from Portuguese institutions.

 Results

-FCT has published a brochure presenting theselected projects, which is available in digital format.
+The FCT has published a brochure presenting theselected projects , which is available in digital format.

 -